numberly/flask-stupe/README.rst

 An opinionated Flask extension designed by and for web developers to reduce boilerplate code when working with Marshmallow, MongoDB and/or JSON.

 Features
 ========

+* Return any object type in views, and it will be coerced to a :code:`flask.Response`
+* Validate payloads through marshmallow_ schemas
+* Easily add JSON converters for any custom type
+* Fetch all the blueprints from a whole module in one line
+* Native ObjectId support
 * Powerful configuration management
-* Return any object type in views; It will be coerced to `flask.Response`
-* Add JSON converters for custom types
-* Validate payloads through marshmallow_ schemas
-* ObjectId native support
-* Fetch blueprints from a whole module
-* Decorators to handle authentifications and permissions
+* Decorators to handle authentication and permissions

 Comparison
 ==========

-Here is a comparison between the efficiency of a Stupeflask and a simple Flask applications.
-Both have the same behaviour.
-They rely on MongoDB, hangles input and output in JSON and allow to create an user, as well as retrieving a user, by its *id*.
+Here is a comparison of a bare Flask application and its equivalent Stupeflask version.
+They both rely on MongoDB, handle input and output in JSON, and allow to create or retrieve an user.

 +--------------------------------------------------------+-----------------------------------------------------+
 | **Bare Flask**                                         | **With Stupeflask**                                 |